websperts/tinypng-cli/README.md

 	tinypng demo.png -k E99a18c4f8cb3EL5f2l08u368_922e03

-To shrink all PNG images within the current directory, you may run one of the following commands—both do exactly the same.
+To shrink all PNG images within the current directory.

-	tinypng
 	tinypng .

 To shrink all PNG images within the current directory and subdirectoies, use the `-r` flag

-	tinypng -r
+	tinypng . -r

 To shrink all PNG images within a specific directory (`assets/img` in this example), you may run the following command.